- Sponsored Content

 For information, visit our article on Tavolino Ristorante Italiano’s happy hour.
 Additional information is available at tavolinoristorante.com.

-Simple food can be absolutely stunning with quality ingredients.
+Simple food can be transformed with quality ingredients.
 At Time Market, even a simple baguette can be revelatory.
 Bites range from $3 to $5.
 Pints of beer and wine glasses are $1 off.
 Happy hour runs 3 – 6 p.m. daily.

 Happy hour favorites:

-With hand crafted cocktails, over 30 beers on tap and a menu featuring pork chops, pot pie, fish & chips and chicken & waffles, it’s not unusual to find a crowd at Union, especially during happy hour.
-Everyday from 4 to 7 p.m. and 12 to 1 a.m., UPH’s “Social Hour” serves up great drinks and snacks like house made pretzels, pub chips and a variety of cocktails.
+With hand-crafted cocktails, over 30 beers on tap and a menu featuring pork chops, pot pie, fish & chips and chicken & waffles, it’s not unusual to find a crowd at Union, especially during happy hour.
+Everyday from 3 to 6 p.m., UPH’s “Social Hour” serves up great drinks and snacks like house made pretzels, pub chips and a variety of cocktails.

 To find more about Union’s happy hour, visit uniontucson.com.

-Though garlic has a reputation as an aggressive breath killer, it has become a backbone for countless cuisines across the globe.
-At Wild Garlic Grill, Chef Steven Schultz loves to let garlic shine with high-end extra virgin olive oil, fresh herbs, and wine sauces.
+At Wild Garlic Grill, Chef Steven Schultz lets garlic permeate the recipes with high-end extra virgin olive oil, fresh herbs, and wine sauces.
 Despite Schultz’s refined culinary background, he’s passionate about having quality food accessible to everyone.
-Most of the dinner entrees are under $15 with generous portions.
-Happy hour runs 3 p.m. – close Tuesday through Sunday.
+Take $1 off happy hour eats and drink, which runs 3 p.m. – close Tuesday through Sunday at the bar.

 Happy hour favorites:

-Zinburger is your old school burger joint with a spin.
+Zinburger is an old-school burger joint with a spin.
 While using only certified Angus, their assortment ranges from the Zinburger to the Breakfast burger, with shakes, salads and sides also deserving attention.
-From 4 to 6 p.m. daily, they features half priced wine glasses and bottles, draft beers, sides and fries, and a $7 Plain & Simple burger (normally $9.50).
+From 3 to 6 p.m. daily, they feature half-priced wine glasses and bottles and draft beers, $3 salads, sides, shakes, and fries, $5 burgers, and $6 cocktails.

 Happy hour items include: